ministryofjustice/moj-frontend/docs/components/alert.md

 The success alert displays a single message after a user has completed something.
 It has a green border and an icon.

-This alert can be displayed at the top of the page they were on or on the next page (if their task moves them through the service).
+This alert can be displayed at the top of the page or on the next page (if their task moves them through the service).
 Adding the alert to existing pages shortens user journeys.
 This is useful in non-linear services and services where users complete repetitive tasks.

 #### When to use

-The success banner can be used to show information that has:
+The success banner can be used to show that something has:

 - been uploaded or added, such as a file or record
-- changed status, for example it has been allocated to a person or moved to another stage or status in an application process
+- changed status, for example it's been allocated to a person or moved to another stage in an application process
 - been cancelled, deleted or another type of destructive action
-- been changed or deleted from a table using the [MoJ Design System multi-select component](https://design-patterns.service.justice.gov.uk/components/multi-select/)
+- been changed or deleted from a table using the [multi-select component](https://design-patterns.service.justice.gov.uk/components/multi-select/)

+If you need to display more information or want a more prominent component, consider the [success variation of the GOV.UK notification banner](https://design-system.service.gov.uk/components/notification-banner/#reacting-to-something-the-user-has-done).

 #### When not to use

-You may not need to display the alert if something else confirms success, for example the [GOV.UK Design System task list component](https://design-system.service.gov.uk/components/task-list/) or the user progressing to another page.
+You may not need to display the alert if something else confirms success, for example the [GOV.UK task list component](https://design-system.service.gov.uk/components/task-list/) or the user progressing to another page.

-^If you need to display more information or want a more prominent component, consider the [GOV.UK Design System success banner component](https://design-system.service.gov.uk/components/notification-banner/).^

-If the user has completed something more significant (such as a whole application) or reached the end of a service, use the [GOV.UK Design System confirmation page](https://design-system.service.gov.uk/patterns/confirmation-pages/).
+If the user has completed something more significant (such as a whole application) or reached the end of a service, use the [GOV.UK confirmation page](https://design-system.service.gov.uk/patterns/confirmation-pages/).

 ### Things to consider

-This alert interrupts the user and is placed in a prominent position on a page.
-This prioritisation should match the message of the alert and its relevance to the user.
+This alert pauses the user with a prominent message.
+This prioritisation should match the alert's message and its relevance to the user.

 {% endtab %}